 Where to stay if you want to make this an overnight trip?

-Or if you want to go really fancy you can stay at the 5 star luxury Langham Huntington Pasadena hotel (I’ve never stayed, but it’s on my list!).
+Or if you want to go really fancy you can stay at the 5 star luxury Langham Huntington Pasadena hotel (we love this place!).
 Check the prices before you write it off, they may have some lower rates in winter?
 We can hope!